Skip to main content

 In general, about 80% to 90% of adults will have complete remissions at some point during these treatments.
 This means leukemia cells can no longer be seen in their bone marrow.
 Unfortunately, about half of these patients relapse, so the overall cure rate is in the range of 40%.
 Again, these rates can vary a lot, depending on the subtype of ALL and other prognostic factors.
 For example, cure rates tend to be higher in younger patients.

-What if the leukemia doesn’t respond or comes back after treatment?
+If the leukemia doesn’t respond or if it comes back after treatment

 If leukemia goes into remission with the initial treatment but then comes back (relapses or recurs), it will most often do so in the bone marrow and blood.
 Occasionally, the brain or spinal fluid will be the first place it recurs.

-In these cases, it is sometimes possible to put the leukemia into remission again with more chemotherapy (chemo), although this remission is not likely to last.
 The approach to treatment may depend on how soon the leukemia returns after the first treatment.
-If the relapse occurs after a long interval, the same or similar treatment may be used to try for a second remission.
-If the time interval is shorter, more aggressive chemo with other drugs may be needed.
+If the relapse occurs after a long time, the same or similar treatment may be used to try for a second remission.
+If the time to relapse is shorter, more aggressive chemo with other drugs may be needed.

-Immunotherapy might be another option for some patients.
+Immunotherapy might be another option for some people.
 For example, a monoclonal antibody or CAR T-cell therapy might be an option for some people with B-cell ALL.

-ALL patients with the Philadelphia chromosome who were taking a targeted drug like imatinib (Gleevec) are often switched to a different targeted drug.
+People with ALL that has the Philadelphia chromosome who were taking a targeted drug like imatinib are often switched to a different targeted drug.

 For patients with T-cell ALL, the chemo drug nelarabine (Arranon) may be helpful.